 Delegates to the national nominating conventions of the major political parties from Washington are selected through a system of precinct caucuses, county or legislative district conventions, and finally, a state convention.
 The first step in this process is the precinct caucus, a neighborhood-level meeting open to all members of a particular political party.
 Precinct caucuses are held in each precinct of the state in the early spring of each presidential year.
 Individuals are elected from each precinct to attend the legislative district or county convention where the delegates to the state convention are chosen.
 The state conventions of the major political parties will, in turn, choose delegates for the national conventions at which the Presidential and Vice Presidential nominees are selected.
-(Under the new presidential primary system, however, the delegates from Washington state will be required to support candidates for President and Vice Presidential primary.)
+(Under the new presidential primary system, however, the delegates from Washington state will be required to support candidates for President and Vice President based on the votes received by those candidates at the presidential primary.)